-How to Shop for a Large Appliance Now
+With Inventories Still Low, Here's How to Shop for a Large Appliance

 Why the Holdup?

-If you can get a technician to your home, you may find you have another wait for parts—if they’re available.
-Or you might have to compromise by accepting generic parts—or decide to buy a new appliance instead.
-(Find out which appliance repairs you can do your own and which require a pro.)
+The upshot: You might have to compromise by finding a temporary replacement, accepting generic parts, or deciding to buy a new appliance.
+(Find out which appliance repairs you can do on your own and which require a pro.)

 What You Can Do